MerosCrypto/Meros/docs/Protocol/Merit.md

 - Every record in records has a Merkle tree hash equivalent to the Merkle tree hash for the mentioned key at the mentioned nonce (as described in the Consensus documentation).
 - Every Transaction verified in Verifications archived in this Block has all inputs mentioned in a past Block or in this Block.
 - Every miner has an unique and valid key.
-- Every miner has an amount greater than or equal to 1.
+- Every miner has at least 1 Merit.
 - The total of every miner’s amount equals 100.
 - If there is only one miner, the BlockHeader’s miners is equivalent to the Blake2b-384 hash of the serialized miner (48-byte BLS Public Key and 1-byte amount).
 - If there are multiple miners, the BlockHeader’s miners is equivalent to the Merkle tree hash of a Blake2b-384 Merkle tree where each leaf is the Blake2b-384 hash of a serialized miner.